 Why is ICSI Done

-ICSI is done to treat high level male infertility , it’s a condition when there are less to no sperms present in the semen.
+ICSI is done to treat high level male infertility , it’s a condition when there are less sperm counts.
 The unfertilized sperms cannot move by themselves hence ICSI is the option to fertilize the egg using the ICSI procedure .
-ICSI is done at times if IVF has not been successful.
+ICSI is done at times if In Vitro Fertilization IVF has not been successful.
 It is also done when the partners would like to examine any abnormalities or genetic issues arising in the embryo.
 In ICSI procedure only a single sperm is used to fertilize one egg.
 Hence there is no possibility for contamination through another sperm.

 How successful is the treatment

 The chances to succeed differ from individuals.
 It’s important to consider the age of the woman, however approximately around 25% of woman conceive after one round of ICSI treatment .

 The cost of ICSI depends on the fertility specialist experience and location of their clinic.